The Big Bang is a Coordinate Singularity for $k = -1$ Inflationary FLRW Spacetimes: Introduction

-\item[(2)] Is $\tau = 0$ a coordinate singularity for $k = -1$ inflationary FLRW spacetimes with compact $\tau$-slices?
+\item[(2)] Is $\tau = 0$ a coordinate singularity for Milne-like spacetimes with compact $\tau$-slices?
 The null expansion $\theta$ of the future lightcone in Minkowski space diverges as one approaches the origin $\ms{O}$ along the cone.
-This suggests that in the compact case, the past boundary $\pd^-M$ cannot be compact (if nonempty).
+This suggests that, in the compact case, the past boundary $\pd^-M$ cannot be compact (if nonempty).

 \item[(3)] To understand what can lie beyond $\tau = 0$, it is desired to understand the maximal analytic extension whenever $\Omega$ is analytic on $M \cup \pd^-M$.
 Minkowski space is the maximal analytic extension of the Milne universe.
 De Sitter space is the maximal analytic extension of the Milne-like spacetime with scale factor $a(\tau) = \sinh(\tau)$.
 Therefore we suggest